Coral Way: History

-The Architecture in the Coral Way neighborhoods reflects the early-20th Century.
-Some of the oldest sections contain a mixture of Mission Revival Style architecture and Bungalow homes of the 1920s, along with the Art Deco style from the 1930s and the modest post-World War II dwellings.
+The architecture in the Coral Way neighborhoods reflects the early-20th century.
+Some of the older sections contain a mixture of Mission Revival Style architecture and bungalow homes of the 1920s, along with the Art Deco style from the 1930s and the modest post-World War II dwellings.

-The western area is known as more accessible, with lots of small, cosy and classic Spanish houses.
-In 1973, it became one of the first cities in Florida to receive a Historic Preservation Ordinance.
-Since then, most of the county's buildings have been designated as landmarks and protected.

 The Coral Way area is best known for its historic urban boulevard along SW 22nd Street (Coral Way).
 One of the main thoroughfares between Coral Gables and the City of Miami, Coral Way passes through the City of Miami between SW 37th Avenue and Brickell Avenue.
 The Coral Way Corridor began in 1922 with citrus lined streets; later growing to have streetcar tracks down the center of the road, connecting Downtown Miami to Coral Gables.
-In 1929, a Roadside Beautification Program was started, and 1200 Banyan trees were planted along the median of the boulevard.
-Today, Coral Way remains one of the most beautiful corridors in South Florida.
+In 1929, a Roadside Beautification Program was started, and 1,200 banyan trees were planted along the median of the boulevard.
+Today, Coral Way remains one of the more beautiful corridors in South Florida.